 - Blood tests – we can refer you for relevant blood tests if indicated

-- Specific dietary advice – to help relieve your IBS symptoms
+- Specific dietary advice based on functional medicine principles – to help relieve your IBS symptoms

 - Nutritional supplementation, probiotics and herbal advice